Lately, everyone’s been talking about “outreach marketing”…

 One well-placed “shot” is all you need to get a foot in the door and land some big media mentions. 🎯📈

 How much content is produced on the internet each day?
 That was the question answered by a recent MicroFocus report, and the numbers are staggering:

-- More than 4 million hours of content uploaded to Youtube every day, with users watching 5.97 billion hours of Youtube videos each day.
+- More than 4 million hours of content are uploaded to YouTube every day, with users watching 5.97 billion hours of YouTube videos each day.